roman-milk/roman-milk.github.io/hauswife-to-slut.md

+===

- ****** Proper Housewife to Slut in One Day ****** bywhiteslutwife© I quickly glanced at Mike, he was smiling watching the screen.
+I quickly glanced at Mike, he was smiling watching the screen.
 I heard a chuckle from Dale at my reaction.
 He moved his hand a little farther up my thigh.

  "You know that kid?" he asked me with a sly grin.